29 May Controlling Crabgrass in Your Lawn

 Crabgrass found in Gainesville, Florida.

 If these methods do not prevent crabgrass entirely, chemical controls can be implemented.
 Pre-emergent herbicides will be your first chemical line of defense, as they can stop the weed seeds from germinating.
 One option is Dimension (active ingredient dithiopyr), which has a long-lasting window and can kill seeds that germinate at various times.
-This product has also been effective as an early post emergent herbicide against crabgrass.
-Another option is Tupersan (active ingredient siduron), which will not damage newly seeded lawns and can be applied with a starter fertilizer.
-For both of these chemical options, timing of application is everything.
+This product has also been effective as an early post-emergent herbicide against crabgrass.
+Timing of application is everything.
 The success of the application will depend on getting it out before the seeds germinate, so pay close attention to the changing temperature!
-For post emergent control, Tenacity (active ingredient mesotrione) is a newer product that looks promising at minimizing crabgrass competition so that your lawn can flourish.
+For post-emergent control, Tenacity (active ingredient mesotrione) is a newer product that looks promising at minimizing crabgrass competition so that your lawn can flourish.
 Quinclorac is a tried and true method of control that when applied correctly, is extremely effective.
+Lastly, Spectracide Weed Stop For Lawns + Crabgrass Control is a great weed control product that controls over 250 various types of weeds and easily hooks up to the end of your garden hose.

 As always, read the label carefully before applying to ensure that the chemical will not hurt your lawn!